goostengine/goost-docs/development/modules.rst

 See Godot Engine's :ref:`Custom modules in C++ <doc_custom_modules_in_c++>` for an exhaustive instructions on developing modules.

-Don't forget to include the newly developed module in ``disable_builtin.py`` so that all built-in modules can be easily disabled by a user, and enable a module of interest explicitly via the command line.

 .. _doc_adding_community_modules:

 Adding community modules